duanewg/google-workspace-for-non-profit/README.md

 <img src="assets/google-workspace.jpeg" alt="Google Workspace" />
 </p>

-# Google Workspace for Non Profit
+# Google Workspace Administration for Non Profit
 Established a new Google Workspace domain for a non profit in order to modernize communication and collaboration infrastructure.
 The organization previosuly had no domain infrastructure which presented inefficiencies, security vulnerabilities, difficulties in collaboration, and resource management.

 ## Environments and Technologies Used